You should visit your health care provider regularly, even if you feel healthy. The purpose of these visits is to:

 - Help you get to know your provider in case of an illness

 Even if you feel fine, you should still see your provider for regular checkups.
-These visits can avoid problems in the future.
+These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
 High blood sugar and high cholesterol level also may not have any symptoms in the early stages.
+Simple blood tests can check for these conditions.

 There are specific times when you should see your provider.
 Below are screening guidelines for men ages 18 to 39.

 BLOOD PRESSURE SCREENING

-- Have your blood pressure checked every 3 to 5 years unless the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher.
+- Have your blood pressure checked at least once every 2 years.
+If the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher.
 Then have it checked every year.

 CHOLESTEROL SCREENING AND HEART DISEASE PREVENTION

 - If you have diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.

-- If your blood pressure is above 135/80 mm Hg, your provider may test your blood sugar level for diabetes.
+- If your blood pressure is 140/80mm Hg or higher, your provider may test your blood sugar level for diabetes.

 - If you have a body mass index (BMI) greater than 25 and have other risk factors for diabetes, you should be screened.
 Having a BMI over 25 means that you are overweight.
 Asian Americans should be screened if their BMI is greater than 23.